wp-plugins/woocommerce-predictive-search/readme.txt

 2. Appearance > Widgets

 3. Locate WooCommerce Predictive Search widget and drag it into the sidebar where you want it to show.

-4.Give the widget a Title and click SAVE.
+4. Give the widget a Title and click SAVE.

 5. Enjoy.

 == Frequently Asked Questions ==